Penningtons Manches Cooper LLP

 The rules on automated calls are stricter.
 Organisations must not make an automated marketing call – that is, a call made by an automated dialling system that plays a recorded message – unless the recipient has specifically consented to receive this type of call.
 General consent for marketing, or even consent for live calls, is not enough – it must specifically cover automated calls.

-Organisations making marketing calls must allow their number (or an alternative contact number) to be displayed to the person receiving the call.
+Organisations making marketing calls must display their number (or an alternative contact number) to the person receiving the call and must say who is calling and provide contact details or a freephone telephone number if requested.

 Organisations must not send marketing texts or emails to individuals without their specific prior consent.
-There is a limited exception for previous customers, known as the soft opt-in (for further details see below).
+There is a limited exception for existing customers, known as the ‘soft opt-in’ (for further details see section 15 below).
+Senders must not disguise or hide their identity and must provide a valid contact address for people and businesses to opt-out or unsubscribe.

-Organisations must stop sending marketing messages to any person who objects or opts out of receiving them.
+Organisations must stop sending marketing messages to anyone who opts out or unsubscribes or who withdraws their consent.

 Organisations must carry out rigorous checks before relying on indirect consent (i.e. consent originally given to a third party).
 Indirect consent is highly unlikely to be valid for calls, texts, or emails.

-Neither the DPA nor PECR ban the use of marketing lists, but organisations must take steps to ensure a list was compiled fairly and accurately reflects peoples’ wishes.
-Bought-in call lists should be screened against the TPS.
-It will be very difficult to use bought-in lists for text, email, or automated call campaigns as these require very specific consent (either where the specific organisation is named or it is within a precisely defined category of organisation).
+Neither the DPA nor PECR ban the use of marketing lists, but organisations must take steps to ensure a list was compiled fairly and accurately reflects peoples' wishes.
+Bought-in call lists should be screened against the TPS and the organisation’s ‘do not call’ list.
+It will be very difficult to use bought-in lists for text, email, or automated call campaigns to market to private individuals since these require very specific consent.

 Do different rules apply to business-to-business and business-to-consumer marketing?

-Under PECR organisations can only send marketing emails or texts to individuals if they have specifically consented, or if the PECR ‘soft opt-in’ applies (see below for further details).
+Under PECR organisations can only send marketing emails or texts to individuals if they have specifically consented, or if the PECR 'soft opt-in' applies (see section 15 below for further details).

-Organisations can email or text any corporate body (a company, Scottish partnership, limited liability partnership or government body).
-However, ICO guidance provides that it is good practice to keep a ‘do not email or text’ list of any businesses that object or opt out, and screen any new marketing lists against that.
+Organisations can email or text any corporate body (a company, Scottish partnership, limited liability partnership or some government bodies).
+However, IC guidance provides that senders must not disguise or conceal their identity and must give a valid contact address for opt-outs.
+It is good practice to keep a 'do not email or text' list of any businesses that object or opt out, and screen any new marketing lists against that.

-See above for details of the rules with regard to regard to live calls and automated calls.
+See section 13 above for details of the rules with regard to regard to live calls and automated calls.

 The UK GDPR applies wherever you are processing 'personal data'.
 This means if you can identify an individual either directly or indirectly, the UK GDPR will apply – even if they are acting in a professional capacity.
 Consequently, organisations may need to consider the UK GDPR if they are emailing employees at a corporate body who have personal corporate email addresses (e.g. [email protected]).